Aadit-Garg/Aadit-Garg/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on my Portfoli
+- 🔭 I’m currently working on my Portfolio and a Blog site
 - 🌱 I’m currently learning python-flask
 - 👯 I’m looking to collaborate on a blog site backed by flask